Accretive Cleantech Finance Private Limited is now Ecofy Finance Private Limited

 From e-scooters to electric hatchbacks, Gen Z is steadily improving India’s EV adoption.
 But how exactly are they funding these green drives?
 And what’s changing in the EV financing space to support them?

 India’s EV sales touched over 1.5 million units in FY 2023-24, up 40% from the previous year.
-Two-wheelers, a category heavily influenced by young buyers, accounted for over 55% of these sales.
-Let’s now see why the EV buzz among Gen Z:
+Electric two-wheelers a category heavily influenced by young buyers, accounted for over 55% of these sales.
+Let’s now see why there is a EV buzz among Gen Z:

-Eco-Conscious Values: A survey (2023) showed that 64% of Gen Z in India are concerned about climate change and want to reduce their carbon footprint.
+• Eco-Conscious Values: A survey by Deloitte (2023) showed that 64% of Gen Z in India are concerned about climate change and want to reduce their carbon footprint.

-Digital-First Ownership: Gen Z prefers online research, app-based servicing, and digital financing, all areas where EV startups like Ather, Ola Electric, and Bounce score.
+• Digital-First Ownership: Gen Z prefers online research, app-based servicing, and digital financing, all areas where EV startups like Ather, Ola Electric, and Bajaj score.

 Unlike millennials, Gen Z isn’t obsessed with owning assets.
 But when they do decide to buy, their core decision-making factors are flexibility, low entry costs, and smart repayment options.
 Here’s how this plays out in the EV space:

 Most electric scooters cost between ₹80,000 and ₹1.5 lakh.
-Gen Z buyers are taking advantage of zero down payment and low EMI schemes offered by platforms like Ecofy, OTO Capital, RevFin, and Paytail.
+Gen Z buyers are taking advantage of zero down payment and low EMI schemes offered by platforms like Ecofy.

-New-age NBFCs, such as Ecofy, can offer customized EV loans even to customers with thin or no credit history, a common situation among young borrowers.
-Their tech-first underwriting models assess social and behavioral data while allowing Gen Z gig workers and first-jobbers to qualify with minimal paperwork.
+New-age NBFCs, such as Ecofy, can offer customized EV loans even to new to credit customers, a common situation among young borrowers.
+Their tech-first underwriting models assess social and behavioural data while allowing Gen Z gig workers and first-jobbers to qualify with minimal paperwork.

 Some Gen Z buyers prefer not to own at all.
 EV leasing startups like Yulu (with its two-wheeler rentals) and Lithion Power are the ones creating opportunities for this shift.